-Both hybrid and multi-cloud solutions have their use cases, but a new breed of applications and services is driving the need for highly flexible service delivery, pushing multi-cloud to the forefront of today’s cloud conversations.
+Both hybrid cloud and multi-cloud solutions have their use cases, but a new breed of applications and services is driving the need for highly flexible service delivery, pushing multi-cloud to the forefront of today’s cloud conversations.
 But which approach is most appropriate for your unique needs?

 Multi-Cloud vs. Hybrid Cloud: What’s the Difference?